scifir/scifir-units/TO-DO.md

 - TODO: document how ppm and ppb work, also in the theorical sense
 - TODO: explain the apotechary system, the english units, the imperial units and the united states units in a separate page.
 Explain them in the part of conversion inside the README.md file too
 - TODO: add the summary sheet somewhere
-- TODO: formulas of physics related to units
+- TODO: formulas of physics related to units, with code examples
-- TODO: formulas of chemistry related to units
+- TODO: formulas of chemistry related to units, with code examples
-- TODO: formulas of biology related to units
+- TODO: formulas of biology related to units, with code examples
 - TODO: document how all the operations of scalars and vector units work mathematically, possibly use mathjax inside markdown to display formulas
 - TODO: document the demonstration of why a number or a scalar unit divided by a vector should give a vector, explaining that it's the reverse as the multiplication